-Karen is an author of 25 books and more than 700 articles.
+Karen is the author of 25 books and more than 700 articles.
 She has learned to maximize opportunities and develop plans for promoting each title.
 She is on the board of directors of Christian Authors Network.
 Karen has spoken to hundreds of Christian retailers, hosted a television series, and been a guest on dozens of media outlets (TV, radio, and blogs).
 She is a former writer for Focus on the Family’s parenting magazines and is an international speaker.
 A company in China brings her to that country to work with children and speak and train leaders.

 You have a book or at least an idea for one, but to reach an audience you need a plan.
 A good strategy uses your skills and experience to reach your potential readers effectively.
-Discover how you can plan coordinated social network posts, offer free material to readers that gets them to want your book, develop pitches for media, and queries for articles that promote your topic.
+Discover how you can plan coordinated social network posts, offer free material to readers that gets them to want your book, and develop pitches for media, and queries for articles that promote your topic.
 The clinic will also help participants create plans for book launches, connections to affiliate groups, and ideas for book tables that grab attention of an audience.
 This clinic will build on your strengths so you are excited and comfortable carrying out the plans.

-Prerequisites: On acceptance you will need to email your book marketing ideas, link to your website, and a description of your book to Barb Haley who will forward your file to the others in the clinic.
-You will also receive (via email) a copy of what the others in the clinic have submitted.
+Prerequisites: On acceptance you will need to e-mail your book marketing ideas, link to your website, and a description of your book to Barb Haley, who will forward your file to the others in the clinic.
+You will also receive (via e-mail) a copy of what the others in the clinic have submitted.
 Bring 10 copies of any promotional materials you have created (business cards, brochures, freebies, etc.) to the conference.